bihealth/reev/docs/acmg_seqvars.rst

 In Tayoun et al. (2018), the following decision tree is defined.
 It is based on the assumption that the gene-disease association is at a moderate, strong, or definitive clinical level according to Strande et al. (2017).
+Note that we do not incorporate the matching by Strande et al. (2017) for now.

 1. ``stop_gained`` or ``frameshift_variant``
     1. predicted to undergo NMD